-- Block or restrict access to open access land or obstruct public rights of way. - Carry out any work, including hedge trimming or laying, which might harm nesting birds or destroy their nests.
-The main nesting and breeding season is from 1st March to 31st August. - Once the decision has been made to establish a hedge, there is no minimum or maximum distance that the hedge needs to be positioned from the watercourse, however aesthetics and accessibility should be considered, as well as soil conditions for successful establishment.
+- Do not block or restrict access to open access land or obstruct public rights of way. - Do not do any work, including hedge trimming or laying, which might harm nesting birds or destroy their nests.
+The main nesting and breeding season is from 1st March to 31st August.